oracle-livelabs/developer/dev-ai-app-dev-rel/oraclemcp/oraclemcp.md

-# Build Agentic AI with Oracle MCP
+# Build Agentic AI apps using LangChain and Oracle MCP

 ## Introduction